Track clustering with a quantum annealer for primary vertex reconstruction at hadron colliders: Results

 The numerator of the Dunn index measures the minimum distance between all pairs of primary vertex positions $(z_k^V, z_m^V)$.
 The denominator measures the maximum distance between all pairs of tracks from one vertex $(z_i^T, z_j^T)$, scanning over all vertices.
 Thus, a higher Dunn index corresponds to higher clumpiness.
 Events with higher Dunn indices should be easier for the quantum annealer to reconstruct.
-This is what we observe, as the convergence efficiency rises with the Dunn index and asymptotes as shown in Fig.~\ref{fig:c_Dunn_eff_3V15T_PAPER}.
-Each data point is obtained with 10,000 independent samples and therefore has small statistical uncertainties in themselves.
-However, we observe a large variance in the QPU convergence efficiency that may be due to hysteresis between samplings in the D-Wave 2000Q processor at the time that this study was conducted.
-To quantify this variance, we fit the data points with exponential forms and demarcate the regions where the fits are greater than 95\% of their asymptotic values with vertical arrows, for the QPU and SA performances respectively.
-We find the standard deviation of the efficiencies and indicate the 95\% confidence interval for the asymptotic values using hatched bands around the fitted functions.
-Since the convergence efficiencies drop abruptly to zero for ``difficult" low Dunn index events for both the QPU and SA, we find their asymptotic efficiencies to be a reasonable measure for comparison.